 City staff gave updates to the Parks Commission in May and August of 2017 to describe the Comprehensive Planning process, and inform them of progress and next steps.
 The Commission also has a representative on the staff team.
-The Commission will review and discuss the draft policies at their October 12 meeting, prior to the first full meeting of the Comprehensive Planning Committee.
-Staff will summarize this first review and recommendations at the October 17 meeting of the Comprehensive Planning Committee.
-Review at the Committee will continue during a second session on October 31.
+The Commission will review and discuss the draft policies at their October 12 meeting, prior to the first full meeting of this committee.
+Staff will summarize this first review and recommendations at the October 17 meeting of the Comp Planning Committee.
 The Parks Commission will continue to be involved throughout the review process.
-Staff recommends working with the Commission to set dates for future review, considering the next steps described at the end of this memo.